-While planning a section hike to the Appalachian Trail, you will have to consider the following factors.
+While planning a hike to the Appalachian Trail, you will have to consider the following factors :

 Determine the difficulty of your intended route.
 To do this, you will have to get yourself a detailed topographical map.
 The map is however not very necessary during the hike as the AT is well marked.

 Definitely, it is important to locate resupply points along your intended route.
-You will have to find a good source of information which you will rely on while hiking.
-This will help you locate shelters, campsites, water sources among others.
+You will have to find a good source of information that you will rely on while hiking.
+This will help you locate shelters, campsites, and water sources among others.

 Along the Appalachian Trail, it is quite easy to find hiker shuttles.
 This will be of great help if you have to run a shuttle in order to get to your car.
 Rural taxis are also available though not very easy to find.

 Check the seasonal weather and how long the trip will last.
 This will help you select the appropriate gear.
-If it is going to be sunny you will want to carry lighter clothes and probably sunscreen.
+If it is going to be sunny you will want to carry lighter clothes and probably sunscreen including sunglasses.
 On the other hand, if it is going to be cold you will want to bring along warm clothing and maybe the appropriate stove.

 According to the Appalachian Trail Conservancy, out of the 1,500 to 2,000 hikers who try to thru-hike the Appalachian Trail every year, only 200 to 300 hikers succeed.
 It takes five to seven months to thru-hike the trail while a section hike can take two or more months.
 Hiking half the Appalachian Trail can, therefore, take around three months.